Before you buy

 - delivery or freight costs are more expensive than stated.

 Consumer Guarantees Act

-If you change your mind later
+If you change your mind after five days

 If you want to cancel the agreement later, you: